Home

 The pendulum in this clock connects directly to a ratchet wheel via a pawl which indexes this count wheel for each swing of the pendulum; a backstop pawl ensures the wheel indexes in the correct direction at each swing.
 There are 48 teeth on this count wheel, one of which is deeper than the others; this deep tooth causes the pawl to move a deflector lever connecting to the minute module.

 The minute module has a hook connected to the pendulum, where the deflector lever noted above depresses this impulse hook to engage a pin on the minute wheel.
 The timing is such that the hook first pulls the minute pin wheel backward a half minute, releasing the escape.
-This allows the pin wheel to then pull the pendulum forward by 1.5 minutes, limited by the escapement; pendulum inertia carries the hook a little farther, releasing the hook.
+This allows the pin wheel to then impulse the pendulum as the pin wheel moves forward by 1.5 minutes, limited by the escapement; pendulum inertia carries the hook a little farther, releasing the hook.
 This hook and the lever which originated the pendulum impulse are both counterbalanced so they assume their disconnect position until the count wheel completes another turn.
 This gearless clock is unusual in that it impulses the pendulum only once a minute; the interaction of the impulse hook and the escapement is most ingenious, producing a sound similar to that from a common pendulum clock arming to strike.

 The escapement remained a bit of a puzzle to me until I built it and saw it operate.
 Each minute the pin wheel is pulled backward slightly; this releases the pin captured by a lip on the counterbalanced escape so the escape pops upward, landing against the next pin; this pin then slides along the shelf as the pin wheel rotates until it drops through the slot and is captured by the lip, completing the cycle.
 The escape is shown in a picture below but it is best to see Dr. Woodward's book for a good explanation - or just build one...